kvjmistry/NEWDiffusion/README.md

 To launch the jobs, you can do `source launch_jobs.sh`.
 The default number of jobs are set to run 10 jobs 1 - 10 in the `sbatch` command at the end.
-You can increse the number 10 to 100 if say you want to run 100 jobs etc. Each job generates 2 x 5000 events in nexus.
+You can increse the number 10 to 100 if say you want to run 100 jobs etc. Each job generates 2 x 50000 events in nexus.
 You can also increase/decrease the number of events in each job in the `NEW_MC208_NN_job.sh` to as you need.
+Note that by the time the events get to esmeralda the final job output is about 50 events.

 The `cleanup_jobs.sh` can be sourced to clean up the everything if you want to start a fresh.
 Make sure the array configured is the same one as in `launch_jobs.sh`.